eldoradoagalliu/iSport/README.md

 iSport App is a web application made for any user that want to schedule and organize sport events for everyone.

-This app was build with Java SE 8, Spring Framework, Spring MVC, Spring Security, MySQL, HTML, CSS and Bootstrap.
+This app was built with Java SE 8, Spring Framework, Spring MVC, Spring Security, MySQL, HTML, CSS and Bootstrap.